thesse1/webmethods-api-gateway-staging/README.md

 The gateway_import_export_utils.bat under /bin can be used for this.
 Using this batch script, the developers can export/import APIs from/to the central DESIGN environment (or their local development API Gateway) to/from their local Git repository and vice versa.
 In addition to that, the gateway_import_export_utils.bat batch script can also be used for exporting or importing a defined set of general configuration assets from/to local development environments, DESIGN, BUILD, DEV, TEST or PROD.

-Alternatively, the developer can also use the `Export arbitrary/selected API project from DESIGN` pipelines and the `Deploy arbitrary/selected API projects` pipelines to export/import APIs from/to the central DESIGN environment into/from Git.
-In addition to that, the `Export API Gateway Configuration` pipeline and the `Configure API Gateways` pipeline can be used for exporting or importing the general configuration from/to DESIGN, BUILD, DEV, TEST or PROD.
+Alternatively, the developer can also use the `Export selected/arbitrary API project from DESIGN` pipelines and the `Deploy selected/arbitrary API project(s)` pipelines to export/import APIs from/to the central DESIGN environment into/from Git.
+In addition to that, the `Export API Gateway Configuration` pipeline and the `Configure API Gateway(s)` pipeline can be used for exporting or importing the general configuration from/to DESIGN, BUILD, DEV, TEST or PROD.

-The set of assets exported by gateway_import_export_utils.bat --exportapi (and by the `Export arbitrary/selected API project from DESIGN` and `Export API Gateway Configuration` pipelines) is defined by the export_payload.json in the API project or the configuration root folder.
+The set of assets exported by gateway_import_export_utils.bat --exportapi (and by the `Export selected/arbitrary API project from DESIGN` and `Export API Gateway Configuration` pipelines) is defined by the export_payload.json in the API project or the configuration root folder.
 It must be a JSON document applicable for the API Gateway Archive Service API POST /archive request payload, cf. https://documentation.softwareag.com/webmethods/api_gateway/yai10-15/webhelp/yai-webhelp/#page/yai-webhelp%2Fco-exp_imp_archive.html.
 It will typically contain a list of asset types ("types") to be exported and a query ("scope") based on the IDs of the selected assets.

 ### gateway_import_export_utils.bat